rafu1987/t3bootstrap-project/README.md

-# t3bootstrap
+# t3bootstrap - TYPO3 & Bootstrap

 t3bootstrap is a TYPO3 collection of tools, flexible content elements ([TemplaVoilà](http://typo3.org/extensions/repository/view/templavoila)), custom helper extensions and the basic [twitter Bootstrap](http://twitter.github.com/bootstrap/) framework.
 Initially developed by us for us, we'll try to move forward to a public version, for you to try out.

-At the moment, this repository only brings the ***fileadmin*** folder of the whole installation.
+## Requirements
+* TYPO3 stable version **4.7.7** Source - Get it here: [http://get.typo3.org/4.7](http://get.typo3.org/4.7)
+* PHP version 5.3.x
+* MySQL version 5.0.x-5.1.x
+* A webserver to run TYPO3 on

+## Installation
+### Follow the installation steps carefully and as described here.
+Only then, we can guarantee, that t3bootstrap will work for you.
+Please use t3bootstrap only on a fresh TYPO3 installation.

+Just install your TYPO3 source.
+For that go through the 1-2-3 installer, and when finished log in to the backend with:

+> Username: *admin*
+> Password: *password*
+> Install Tool Password: *joh316*

+You don't need to configure anything else; t3bootstrap will do that for you later.

+Then get the latest t3bootstrap version and put the **fileadmin** and **typo3conf** folders inside your TYPO3 installation.
+This brings some basic configuration.
+You have to clear the TYPO3 cache and reload the backend.

+After the reload you will find a new backend module called **T3Bootstrap configuration**.
+Click on the module and go through the settings.
+When finished, click the **Save** button at the bottom of the page.

+### Be aware that you can only do the settings the first time you call the module; after hitting the save button, you won't be able to configure anything through the backend module anymore.

 ## Features